 Expungement of one year filings in Rhode Island and Providence Plantations

-Expungement or convictions, suspended sentences, deferred sentences, jail sentences or probation
+Expungement of Felony convictions, suspended sentences, jail sentences or probation

 Certain crimes of violence in Rhode Island and Providence Plantations may never be expunged and R.I.G.L § 12-1.3-1. states:-“Crime of violence” includes murder, manslaughter, first degree arson, kidnapping with intent to extort, robbery, larceny from the person, first degree sexual assault, second degree sexual assault, first and second degree child molestation, assault with intent to murder, assault with intent to rob, assault with intent to commit first degree sexual assault, burglary, and entering a dwelling house with intent to commit murder, robbery, sexual assault, or larceny.

 Noticeable absent from the definition of crimes of violence is “assault.”
 It could be argued by a top Rhode island criminal defense attorney that assault is not a crime of violence as it relates to expungement.
 If the legislature intended that assault could not be expunged they would have included it in the list.

 Certain prostitution crimes can be expunged at the completion of the sentence